-The Trust has established an annual planting programme which has seen the planting of over 26,000 trees and plants between 2002 and 2011.
+The Trust has established a planting programme which has seen the planting of over 37,000 trees and plants between 2002 and 2015.

 Planting is a key project of the Trust to help the ecological enhancement of the Reserve and provide an opportunity for community involvement.
 The Trust will continue its revegetation efforts at the Busby Head end of the Reserve with planting around the coastal fringe, in areas of thick kikuyu; and the strategic planting on the banks of streams feeding into the harbour.